avahoffman/urban-weed-genomics/Supplement.md

 process successfully.
 There is probably space to optimize this process.

-The `cstacks` method uses a “population map” file, which in this project is `06-cstacks_popmap.txt`.
-This file specifys which samples to build the catalog from and categorizes them into your ‘populations’, or in this case, cities using two tab-delimited columns, e.g.:
+The `cstacks` method uses a “population map” file, which in this project is `cstacks_popmap_SPECIES.txt`.
+This file specifies which samples to build the catalog from and categorizes them into your ‘populations’, or in this case, cities using two tab-delimited columns, e.g.:

     DS.BA.GA.U.1    Baltimore
     DS.BA.GA.U.2    Baltimore